boyter/boyter.org/content/posts/sloc-cloc-code-can-a-crusty-go-program-outperform-a-well-written-rust-project.md

 // SLIDE CHANGE

-Having briefly worked on a command line application I knew roughtly what I needed to do, after I read up about channels.
+Having briefly worked on a command line application I knew roughly what I needed to do, after I read up about channels.

 Have a pipeline of processes which Go supports well with channels.
+For some parts of the process scc spawns as many go-routines are there are cpu cores.

-I also use buffered channels to ensure backpressure when processes get bogged down.
+The use of buffered channels in scc is mostly to ensure backpressure on the previous parts of the pipeline and not for "performance"

 // SLIDE CHANGE

 So the first part of the pipeline.
 Walking the file system.

-As it turns out the native Go file walk is slow, compartively.
+As it turns out the native Go file walk is slow, comparatively.

 I tried out a few other solutions and benchmarked them, with one called Godirwalk being the fastest.